Online Workshops

 There will be lots of practical strategies for helping your child to develop and learn self-regulation skills, including how to use books and tv characters to support children as an effective strategy and learning resource.

-OTHER WORKSHOPS COMING SOON - OCTOBER 2025
+OTHER WORKSHOPS COMING SOON - APRIL

-• Understanding ADHD and supporting your ADHD child
+• Understanding and Supporting your Autistic Child

 • Parenting a Neurodivergent Child